JasonLaurich/Turnera_multiple_mutualisms/README.md

 1. Data files
 a.
 Trait and seedset data.xlsx: an excel file containing phenotype data for all _Turnera ulmifolia_ plants.
 Second tab includes data from seedset experiment.

 b. pheno.txt: text file containing data for all plants.
-This file is uploaded in the following R codes : GMatrix_Estimation_final.R.
+This file is uploaded in the following R codes : GMatrix_Estimation_final.R, Population_Mean_Trait_Variation.R.

 c. seedset.txt: text file containing data for the seedest experiment.
 This file is uploaded in the following R codes : GMatrix_Estimation_Final.R.